tiongsikng/cb_net/README.md

     * _CMC and ROC data dictionaries are generated in this directory._
     * data_loader.py - Generate training and testing PyTorch dataloader.
 Adjust the augmentations etc. in this file.
 Batch size of data is also determined here, based on the values set in `params.py`.
 - eval: Evaluation metrics - Identification and Verification, also contains `.ipynb` files to plot CMC and ROC graphs.
-    * cmc_eval.py - Cumulative Matching Characteristic (CMC) evaluation, also saves `.pt` files for plotting CMC.
+    * cmc_eval_identification.py - Evaluates Rank-1 Identification Rate (IR) and generates Cumulative Matching Characteristic (CMC) curve, which are saved as `.pt` files in `data` directory.
+Use these `.pt` files to generate CMC curves.
+    * decidability_index.ipynb - Notebook to plot Decidability Index ($d'$) histogram.
     * identification.py - Rank-1 Identification Rate (IR) evaluation.
+    * lbp_extract.py - Local Binary Pattern (LBP) feature extraction and identification calculation.
+    * pearson_correlation.ipynb - Notebook to plot Pearson Correlation ($\rho$) graph.
     * plot_cmc_roc.ipynb - Notebook to plot CMC and ROC side-by-side simulatenously.
-    * plot_histogram.py - Plot <i>d'</i> histogram for inter-modal/intra-modal matching.
-    * roc_eval.py - Receiver Operating Characteristic (ROC) evaluation, also saves `.pt` files for plotting ROC.
+    * roc_eval_verification.py - Evaluates Verification Equal Error Rate (EER) and generates Receiver Operating Characteristic (ROC) curve, which are saved as `.pt` files in `data` directory.
+Use these `.pt` files to generate ROC curves.
-    * verification.py - Verification Equal Error Rate (EER) evaluation.
 - graphs: Directory where graphs are generated.
     * _CMC and ROC curve graphs are generated in this directory._
 - logs: Directory where logs are generated.